jgongy/cs194/src/setup.md

 ### **Setting Up Local Development Environment**

-To start the server on a local port, run
+To start the server on a local port, run (in the src/ directory)
-        node server.ts
+        npm install
+        npm run build
+        npm run start

+Then, in your browser, go to the localhost URL.